 The Australian Government have launched a campaign to prevent Australians from inadvertently contributing to child exploitation through the practice of orphanage tourism.
 This includes by people inadvertently participating in misleading volunteer programs when they volunteer overseas.

-The Smart Volunteering Campaign discourages Australians from any form of short-term, unskilled volunteering in overseas orphanages and provides guidelines on how to be a child-safe volunteer.
+The Smart Volunteering Campaign discourages Australians from any form of short-term, unskilled volunteering in overseas orphanages.
+It also provides guidelines on how to be a child-safe volunteer.
 Anyone considering volunteering in this area should visit the Australian Volunteers website.

 If you wish to volunteer overseas you can contact the following organisations (Please note: This is not an endorsement of these organisations – merely a collation of information).

-Australian Volunteers International (AVI) is Australia’s largest and most experienced international volunteer sending agency.
+AVI is Australia’s largest and most experienced international volunteer sending agency.
 Every year they recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.

 Global Vision provides support and services to international charities, non-profits and governmental agencies.
 Join expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
 You can also volunteer with GVI’s partner organisations.
 Field work placements, internships and jobs in the field are also available.

 IVP is the Australian group of Service Civil International (SCI), a worldwide non-government organisation promoting peace and justice through voluntary work.
 They organise volunteering projects in Australia around worthwhile community needs and causes.
 IVP also provides a gateway for Australians to participate in work-camps all across the world.